iMi-digital/imi-conrun/readme.rst

     --scope-id          The config value's scope ID
     --decrypt           Decrypt the config value using local.xml's crypt key --update-script     Output as update script lines
-    --magerun-script    Output for usage with config:set
+    --conrun-script    Output for usage with config:set
     --format            Output as json, xml or csv

 Help: